 Paul C. Light

-Light was also a special consultant to the 1988 National Commission on the Public Service, which was chaired by former Federal Reserve Board chairman, Paul A. Volcker, and has advised Mr. Volcker on public service issues ever since.
-He is a frequent commentator on public service, has testified on public service issues before the U.S. Congress three dozen times over the past two decades, and is the author 26 books, of which four have won national book awards.
-Light is an internationally recognized expert on government reform, social innovation, and American national government.
+Mr. Light was also a special consultant to the 1988 National Commission on the Public Service, which was chaired by former Federal Reserve Board chairman Paul A. Volcker, after which he advised Chairman Volcker on public service issues for many years.
+He is a frequent commentator on public service, has testified on public service issues before the US Congress three dozen times over the past two decades, and is the author twenty-six books, of which four have won national book awards.
+His most recent book is The Government-Industrial Complex: Tracking the True Size of Government, 1984-2019.